-School completion rates in the Nordics are all at, or close to, 100% for lower secondary school, thus meeting the target of 97% or higher.
-For upper secondary school completion rates are highest in Sweden at 92% and lowest in Iceland at 67% (latest data from 2018).
+School completion rates in the Nordics are all at, or close to, 100% for both primary school and lower secondary school, thus meeting the target of 97% or higher.
+For upper secondary school completion rates are highest in Finland at 90% and lowest in Iceland at 67% (latest data from 2018).
 None of the Nordics are thus close to achieving the target for upper secondary or on track to doing so by 2030.

 By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education